 Before joining Wired, Frank was a contributing writer at Fortune, where he wrote about Hollywood and the global media conglomerates that dominate it.
 He has also worked as a contributing writer at Premiere, covering the movie industry, and as a contributing editor at Esquire, writing about pop culture and the rise of Silicon Valley in the 1980s, and at Travel + Leisure.
 His work has appeared in numerous other publications as well, among them The Atlantic, New York, The New York Times and The New York Times Magazine, the Los Angeles Times, Rolling Stone, and Vanity Fair.
 A native of Virginia, he earned a journalism degree at Washington & Lee and started out covering the Lower Manhattan punk scene of the '70s for The Village Voice, chronicling the emergence of Patti Smith, the Ramones, and Talking Heads.

-Peter Saczkowski (contributor) is an avid gamer and music fan who works as operations manager at MaxMind, a geolocation and credit-card fraud detection agency in the Boston area.
+Peter Saczkowski (contributor) is an avid gamer and music fan who spent several years in operations, business development, and account management at MaxMind, a geolocation and credit-card fraud detection agency that's headquartered in the Boston area.
 Earlier, while earning an MA in philosophy at Queen's University in Ontario, he focused on issues in contemporary moral theory, writing his thesis on moral permissibility, responsibility, and blame.
-He likes to keep up-to-date on current trends in gaming, including games and escapism, games as art, morality systems, and the impact of casual gamers on the so-called hardcore crowd.
+Now living in Brooklyn, he likes to keep up-to-date on current trends in gaming, including games and escapism, games as art, morality systems, and the impact of casual gamers on the so-called hardcore crowd.